FormidableLabs/radium/README.md

 const { Style } = require('radium');      // Works as per normal
 ```

-If you cannot change the `require` statements directly (say Radium is included from a different library your project depends on) you can manually tweak the Radium import directly in your project's webpack configuration with the following:
+If you cannot change the `require` statements directly (say Radium is included from a different library your project depends on) you can manually tweak the Radium import in your project's webpack configuration with the following:

 ```js
 resolve: {